-The Sedona Conference Glossary: E-Discovery & Digital Information Management, (4th ed.), 15 SEDONA CONF.
-J. 305 (2014) ("The Sedona Glossary"), defines a database as: "A set of data elements consisting of at least one file, or of a group of integrated files, usually stored in one location and made available to several users. ...
-Computer databases typically 2 contain aggregations of data records or files....
+3 Id. at 291, defines a database as: "A set of data elements consisting of at least one file or of a group of integrated files, usually stored in one location and made available to several users. ...Computer databases typically contain aggregations of data records or files. ..."

-The Sedona Glossary defines structured data as: "Data stored in a structured format, such as databases or data sets according to specific form and content rules as defined by each field of the database."
-4 The Sedona Glossary defines logical entity as: "An abstraction of a real-world object or concept that is both independent and unique.
+4 Id. at 333, defines logical entities as: "An abstraction of a real-world object or concept that is both independent and unique.
 Conceptually, a logical entity is a noun, and its relationships to other entities are verbs.
 In a relational database, a logical entity is represented as a table.
 Attributes of the entity are in columns of the table and instances of the entity are in rows of the table.
 Examples of logical entities are employees of a company, products in a store's catalog, and patients' medical histories."